World Church of the Creator leader Matt Hale denounces an interracial union as a wedding worthy of death.

-On fliers distributed around their Illinois town in late July, the Sandovals' wedding announcement had been reproduced and their union described as a "wedding of the blond White woman with the mongrel 'Filipino' animal savage!"
+On flyers distributed around their Illinois town in late July, the Sandovals' wedding announcement had been reproduced and their union described as a "wedding of the blond White woman with the mongrel 'Filipino' animal savage!"

-Members of Hale's neo-Nazi group inserted the flier into copies of The Thrifty Nickel, a free local publication available at supermarkets and gas stations, and distributed the combined publications overnight to hundreds of homes in Pekin, where the Sandovals live.
+Members of Hale's neo-Nazi group inserted the flyer into copies of The Thrifty Nickel, a free local publication available at supermarkets and gas stations, and distributed the combined publications overnight to hundreds of homes in Pekin, where the Sandovals live.